Stuffing

 How do I stuff consignments?

+Include an insert, extra pages or a small gift with your mailing.
+Experience has shown that high-quality inserts also lead to higher response rates.
 Both stuffing solutions can improve the profitability of your mailings, as shipping via Quickmail alone offers potential savings of up to 15 % on postage costs.

 How do I calculate the costs for the higher paper weight?